Check Disk Quota and Usage

 at which point your jobs will no longer

 be allowed to save data.
-Each of the values given are in 1-kilobyte
+Each value is given in 1-kilobyte

 blocks, so you can divide each number by 1024 to get megabytes (MB), and